cqwyrm/VimIE/README.md

 VimIE
 =====

-Vim-l key bindings for Internet Explorer (IE).
+Vim-like key bindings for Internet Explorer (IE).
 This AutoHotKey script works ONLY when IE is active.

 Usage
 =====

 * `Esc`		toggle Vim/Normal mode
 * `g``n`	switch to the "n"th tab ( n is a number between 1 and 8, for example press `g` and `5` will switch to the 5th tab)